Welcome Message from the Organizing Committee

-We sincerely thank you for your participation and contribution.
-We wish you a productive and inspiring experience in Chania.
+We welcome you to participate and contribute to this event for a productive and inspiring experience in Chania.

 Warm regards,